 Provides complete coverage

 FREEMOVE Hydration Water Bladder Pocket

 Hiking requires far more water than if you’re sedentary and the amount grows exponentially on hot days.
+This also true for cold days.
+Water is needed for any activity where your body temperature can vary.
 What you need is a way to bring the water with you other than plastic bottles.
+That’s where hydropacks come in.
 The FREEMOVE Hydration Water Pocket facilitates survival by accommodating any sized bladder up to 2L.

 Water resistant shell

 - Weight0.6 ounces

 Fits any hydration pack up to 2 liters